the-turing-way/the-turing-way/book/website/communication/citable/citable-cff.md

 1. Use [cffinit](https://citation-file-format.github.io/cff-initializer-javascript/) which guides you through the process of creating your citation file.
 The `cffinit` has a few advantages compared to manual editing such as

     - no need for installing extra tools;
-    - no need for automatic validation;
+    - no need for manual validation;
     - guidance for each fields;
     - visual feedback to indicate issues.